 Physical Requirements

 Retail and food service jobs can be physically active.
 Applicants should be prepared to stand for long periods, lift boxes or inventory that weigh up to 30 pounds, and move around the store throughout their shifts.
 Kitchen staff may also work near hot ovens and fryers, while stockroom staff may handle items in coolers or storage areas.
-As a company, it emphasises safety and provides proper guidance during training to help all employees manage physical tasks safely and effectively.

 Application Process for Caseys Careers